-Picric acid, also known as 2,4,6-trinitrophenol (chemical name of picric acid), is a crystalline solid that is pale yellow and odourless and has been used as a military explosive, and an antiseptic.
+Picric acid, also known as 2,4,6-trinitrophenol (chemical name of picric acid), is a crystalline solid that is pale yellow and odorless and has been used as a military explosive, and an antiseptic.
 Picric acid was named for the highly bitter taste of its yellow aqueous solution, by the 19th-century French chemist Jean-Baptiste-André Dumas.
 It (or its salts containing heavy metals like copper, silver, or lead) will explode when subjected to percussion or rapid heating.

 In 1771, a British chemist named Peter Woulfe developed picric acid by treating indigo with nitric acid.
-Beginning in 1849, it was used as a yellow dye, initially for silk as the picric acid colour is yellow.
+Beginning in 1849, it was used as a yellow dye, initially for silk as the picric acid color is yellow.

 This article will study picric acid, picric acid structure, picric acid formula, and picric acid uses.